 Interested in Subscribing to our blog?

 I was stationed at Fort Lewis, WA and getting close to finishing my company command time.
-I was at a cross-roads as I knew my next decision may very well dictate my career for many years.
-As I was contemplating whether to transition or stay-in, my branch manager offered me the opportunity to teach at West Point.
-My initial thought was what an assignment!
-I could earn my masters degree and teach at USMA for three years and it would be a great family assignment.
-Then reality set in and I started to do the math.
+I was at a crossroads as I knew my next decision may very well dictate my career for many years.
+As I was contemplating whether to transition or stay in, my branch manager offered me the opportunity to teach at West Point.
+My initial thought was, “What an assignment!”
+I could earn my masters degree and teach at USMA for three years, and it would be a great assignment.
+Then reality set in, and I started to do the math.
 By the time I would complete that assignment and fulfill my obligation for the Army paying for my graduate school, I would be at roughly 13 years on active duty; a mere 7 more years until I could retire.
-I wasn’t exactly enthralled with what those last seven years might look like opportunity wise.
-This prompted my wife and I to sit down and really discuss our short and long term goals.
-Where did we see ourselves as a family in 5 years?
-10 years?
+I wasn’t exactly enthralled with what those last seven years might look like opportunity-wise.
+This prompted me to sit down and really clarify my short and long-term goals.
 Where did I see myself professionally in the next 5 years?
 10 Years?
 What 3-5 things were most important to me in my career?
-After much discussion and forward thinking, we both decided that although it would be a great
+After much reflection and forward-thinking, I decided that although it would be a great assignment, I would most likely be making a decision that would keep me in the Army until retirement; and that was a decision that ultimately did not align with my goals.

-My point in all of this is the military does a pretty good job of dangling that next great assignment, or “carrot”, in front of you, especially when you reach natural decision points in your career.
-The challenge with this is that assignment is just that, an assignment.
-It’s a finite period of time and then the rest of your potential career remains.
-As a recruiter at Cameron-Brooks and as a former military officer myself, I have seen many an officer be persuaded by that carrot without real regard to what lies ahead after that assignment/opportunity is completed.
-They manage their careers one assignment at a time without thinking long term and big picture and before they know it, they are at a position or timeline in their military career where transitioning out is no longer an option or at least a less viable one.
+As a recruiter at Cameron-Brooks and as a former military officer myself, I have seen many officers be persuaded by that carrot without real regard for what lies ahead after that assignment/opportunity is completed.
+They manage their careers one assignment at a time without thinking long term and big picture, and before they know it, they are at a position or timeline in their military career in which transitioning out is no longer an option or at least a less viable one.